MockingbirdME/Flax_RPG/idea.md

 one of - balance:
     - balanced: parrying weapon.
-    - light: can be wielded off-handed, -1 damage or melee defense bonus.
+    - light: can be wielded off-handed, - 1 damage, melee defense bonus (if any), and max reach.
+    - pole-arm: +1 max reach one handed, +2 max reach if hand-and-a-half, double min and max reach if two-handed.
-    - protective: can be wielded off-handed, parrying weapon, -3 damage.
+    - protective: can be wielded off-handed, parrying weapon, -3 damage, -1 max reach.
-    - weighted: add wielder's body stat if positive to damage.
+    - weighted: add wielder's body stat if positive to damage, -1 max reach.

 one of - Size:
-    - one-handed: + 2 melee defense bonus, cannot be wielded two-handed.
+    - one-handed: + 1 melee defense bonus, cannot be wielded two-handed.
-    - hand-and-a-half: + 1 melee defense when wielded one handed, + 1 damage when wielded two handed, may be wielded two handed.
+    - hand-and-a-half: may be wielded two handed.
-    - two-handed: + 2 damage, must be wielded two-handed.
+    - two-handed: + 1 damage, must be wielded two-handed, + 1 min and max reach.

 one of - type or custom:
     - *axe*